miketikh/gauntlet-clipforge/Tasks/phase_2_recording.md

 - For MVP, mute webcam audio - only include screen audio in export
 - Stretch goal: mix both audio tracks, but this adds complexity
 - Test export on actual MacBook to ensure performance acceptable
+- Add 10-20px padding from edges for better visual appearance

 ---